Fertility awareness: First symptoms-based teaching organizations

 While Dr. Billings initially taught both the temperature and mucus signs, they encountered problems in teaching the temperature sign to largely illiterate populations in developing countries.
 In the 1970s they modified the method to rely on only mucus.
-The international organization founded by Dr. Billings is now known as the World Organization Ovulation Method Billings (WOOMB).
+The international organization founded by Dr. Billings is now known as the World Organization Ovulation Method Billings.

 The first organization to teach a symptothermal method was founded in 1971.
 John and Sheila Kippley, lay Catholics, joined with Dr. Konald Prem in teaching an observational method that relied on all three signs: temperature, mucus, and cervical position.
 Their organization is now called Couple to Couple League International.
 The next decade saw the founding of other now-large Catholic organizations, Family of the Americas (1977), teaching the Billings method, and the Pope Paul VI Institute (1985), teaching a new mucus-only system called the Creighton Model.

 Up until the 1980s, information about fertility awareness was only available from Catholic sources.
 The first secular teaching organization was the Fertility Awareness Center in New York, founded in 1981.
 Toni Weschler started teaching in 1982 and published the bestselling book Taking Charge of Your Fertility in 1995.
 Justisse was founded in 1987 in Edmonton, Canada.
 These secular organizations all teach symptothermal methods.
 Although the Catholic organizations are significantly larger than the secular fertility awareness movement, independent secular teachers have become increasingly common since the 1990s.

 Ongoing development

 Development of fertility awareness methods is ongoing.
 In the late 1990s, the Institute for Reproductive Health at Georgetown University introduced two new methods.
-The Two-Day Method, a mucus-only system, and CycleBeads and iCycleBeads (the digital version), based on the Standard Days Method, are designed to be both effective and simple to teach, learn, and use.
+The TwoDay Method, a mucus-only system, and CycleBeads and iCycleBeads (the digital version), based on the Standard Days Method, are designed to be both effective and simple to teach, learn, and use.
 In 2019, Urrutia et al. released a study as well as interactive graph over-viewing all studied fertility awareness based methods.
 Femtech companies such as Dot and Natural Cycles have also produced new studies and apps to help women avoid pregnancy.
 Natural Cycles is the first app of its kind to receive FDA approval.